Prince Harry named in $30m Sean ‘Diddy’ Combs sexual assault lawsuit

 The billionaire rapper is facing four lawsuits alleging sex trafficking and abuse

-The Duke of Sussex has been named in a $30m lawsuit against Sean ‘Diddy’ Combs, which has accused the rapper of sex trafficking and sexual abuse.
+The Duke of Sussex has been named in a $30m (£24m) lawsuit against Sean ‘Diddy’ Combs, in which the rapper is accused of sex trafficking and sexual abuse.

-The 73-page lawsuit was filed by record producer Rodney Jones last month, and accuses the billionaire of being a serial sex abuser.
+The 73-page lawsuit was filed last month by record producer Rodney Jones, and accuses the billionaire of being a serial sex abuser.

-There is no suggestion of any wrongdoing by the prince and his name is only mentioned once in the documents as an example of a well-known celebrity figure.
+There is no suggestion of any wrongdoing by the prince, and his name is only mentioned once in the documents as an example of a well-known celebrity associate of Combs.

-Both Harry and his brother Prince William were pictured with the American rapper and Kanye West in 2007, following their performance at the Concert for Diana at Wembley stadium.
+Both Harry and his brother Prince William were pictured with Combs and Kanye West in 2007 after the musicians performed in the Concert for Diana at Wembley stadium.

-In his lawsuit, Mr Jones accused Combs of sexually assaulting him and claimed that he threw parties attended by sex workers and underage girls.
+In his lawsuit, Mr Jones accuses Combs of sexually assaulting him and claims that he threw parties attended by sex workers and underage girls.

-He also alleged that Combs had coerced him him to solicit prostitues and pressured him to have sex with them.
+He also alleges that Combs coerced him to solicit prostitutes and pressured him to have sex with them.
 The 54-year-old media mogul has denied the claims, which he described as “pure fiction”.

-Combs is also facing lawsuits from three other women, while two of his properties in Miami and Los Angeles were searched by federal agents as part of the ongoing investigation on Monday.
+Combs is also facing lawsuits from three other women, while two of his properties in Miami and Los Angeles were searched by federal agents on Monday as part of the ongoing investigation.

 US Homeland Security said: “Homeland Security Investigations New York executed law enforcement actions as part of an investigation, with assistance from HSI Los Angeles, HSI Miami, and our local law enforcement partners.”

-In November last year, his former girlfriend, R&B singer Cassie sued him alleging she was raped, plied with drugs and assaulted by Combs over a 10-year-period.
+In November last year, Combs was sued by his former girlfriend R&B singer Cassie, who alleged she had been raped, plied with drugs and assaulted by Combs over a 10-year period.

-The suit was settled the next day, but the three other lawsuits followed in the next month, alleging that he had sexually abused the claimants or participated in revenge porn.
+The suit was settled the next day, but the three other lawsuits followed over the next month, alleging that he had sexually abused the claimants or participated in revenge pornography against them.

 In a statement in December, he described the claims as “sickening” and said his accusers were “looking for a quick payday”.